 This is the second course in the LPN Articulation Option following NRS 106.
 Students care for clients who have commonly occurring health alterations generally affecting middle adult populations.
 Laboratory and clinical activities create a construct which assists the LPN to advance in the role of provider of care.
 Assessment and nursing diagnoses are expanded with a focus on planning and intervention to meet the physiologic, safety, and psychosocial needs of clients.
 Credit is given for previous knowledge.
-Upon successful completion of this course, the LPN will be awarded 6 credits of Nursing for the

-LPN Education (NRS 999).
-Prerequisite: "C" or better in NRS 106.
+Upon successful completion of this course, an additional 6 credits will be given to students who complete NRS 106 and NRS 111.
+Prerequisites: "C" or better in NRS 106, ENG 101, BIO 121, and CHM 101 or 103.
 Co-requisite: BIO 122.
 Laboratory fee.